usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 **3\.
 Vulnerability management**

 Every digital system has security vulnerabilities.
-The goal of vulnerability management is not just patching—it is the comprehensive identification, analysis, remediation, and reporting of vulnerabilities across a digital service's lifecycle.
+The goal of vulnerability management is not just patching, it is the comprehensive identification, analysis, remediation, and reporting of vulnerabilities across a digital service's lifecycle.

 * **CO/COR role**: Ensure the vendor or technical team has tools, training, and processes to manage vulnerabilities to agency-defined standards.